Why Ask Open-Ended Questions?

 19 Open-Ended Questions To Ask Your Kids

-Here is a list of open ended questions fro children…
+Here is a list of open-ended questions for children.

-One of the most enticing questions and sure to get a response.
-At any age, a child can be inspired to think about their day when asked, ‘What made you smile today?’ as opposed to the usual and rather short-lived, ‘Did you have a good day?’
-You are asking them to reflect on and recall a time that they felt happy and this question is especially important if you have just picked them up from daycare or school.
+One of the most enticing questions, and sure to get a response.
+At any age, you can inspire a child to think about their day when asked, ‘What made you smile today?’ as opposed to the usual and rather short-lived, ‘Did you have a good day?’
+You ask them to reflect on and recall when they felt happy, and this question is fundamental if you have just picked them up from daycare or school.

-If this question is asked on a regular basis, it becomes easier for children to recall moments.
-Furthermore, children have a habit of not being fond of educational settings so this is also an effective way to encourage school and happiness synonymously.
+If this question is asked regularly, it becomes easier for children to recall moments.
+Furthermore, children have a habit of not being fond of educational settings, which is also an effective way to encourage school and happiness synonymously.

 Being vulnerable is perfectly fine.
-Children are often scared of monsters or ghosts, or the dark.
-These are things that can be explained simply to ease young minds.
-The best way to get over something scary is to gain as much information as you can about it.
-Whether that is an explanation for the dark shadow in your child’s room (usually just a toy or clothing item hanging on the back of the door) or chatting about flying in a plane for the first time; a problem shared is a problem halved.
+Children are often scared of monsters, ghosts, or the dark.
+These are things that you can explain to ease young minds.
+The best way to get over something scary is to gain as much information as possible about it.
+Whether that is an explanation for the dark shadow in your child’s room (usually just a toy or clothing item hanging on the back of the door) or chatting about flying in a plane for the first time, a problem shared is a problem halved.

 Imagination is something that should never die, and fear is programmed into all of us and to a point, has a use.

-Wouldn’t it be great to stamp out irrational fears at a young age, so your child can decipher what is something they can control and what is something they can’t?
+Wouldn’t it be great to stamp out irrational fears at a young age, so your child can decipher what they can control and can’t?

-This doesn’t even have to be an out of the blue question, it could be off the back of an upsetting moment, or after an exam.
+This doesn’t even have to be an out-of-the-blue question.
+It could be from an upsetting moment or after an exam.
 Perhaps it might be a little while after they have done something new for the first time.
 Help them engage in their feelings.

 Children LOVE telling people about their favorite toys.
 How often do we listen?
 ‘Yeah, my child loves Lego, don’t you?’
 Do they?
 Let them tell me then!
 What do they love about it?
-This question is far better at gaining a glimpse into their imagination rather than just assuming why they like it or not even exploring why they love it at all.
+This question is far better at gaining a glimpse into their imagination rather than just assuming why they like it or not even exploring why they love it.

 One step beyond knowing why your children like what they like make things like Christmas and Birthdays so much easier.
 When shopping for presents, you will have more choices as you browse the aisles, knowing if certain things will be their kind of thing or not.

-This is a simple, everyday question that doesn’t involve much time at all but isn’t it interesting that we make meals most of the time without even asking.
+This is a simple, everyday question that doesn’t involve much time at all but isn’t it interesting that we make meals most of the time without even asking?
 Or perhaps your child may ask, ‘What’s for lunch?’
-You tell them and they groan or shrug or give you a very indifferent look.
+You tell them, and they groan, shrug, or give you a very indifferent look.
 Imagine if you asked them what they would like every once in a while.

-They may at first seem surprised, or even shrug, but when you tap into the question and give them some time to have a proper think, you could end up finding out that your child really likes something that you had no idea they liked.
+They may at first seem surprised or even shrug, but when you tap into the question and give them some time to think properly, you could find out that your child likes something that you had no idea they liked.
 Maybe you could explore and learn about new foods or recipes together.